Publish on New Ground

 (No) peer review

-Which types of articles can be published on New Ground?
+Which types of articles, other than Research Articles, can be published on New Ground?

-• The article is accompanied by information on the underlying research.
+• accompanied by metadata on the underlying scientific publication

-• The article is written by a Ph.D.-qualified expert science writer specialized in the discipline of the underlying publication.
-The science writer’s name is included in a byline at the top of the article.
+• authored by a Ph.D.-qualified expert science writer specialized in the discipline of the underlying publication.
+The writer’s name is included in a byline at the top of the article.

 • Research Articles must not be a vehicle for institutional public relations.

-• All articles are assigned an issue number, article number, and volume number and are citable via a Crossref DOI.
+• Research Articles are assigned an article and volume number and are citable via a persistent Crossref DOI.

 For institutions